saurabhsm07/retail-analytics/README.md

 - Only submit jobs without any dependencies.
 - Support for additional JARs, python packages not implemented.
 - Only modules present in `src/etl/` package are runnable at this point.
 Other modules are not migrated.
 - Legacy project migration in progress.
 Some components will fail.
-For not this is just a simple cluster setup with postgres and S3 support.
+For now this is just a simple cluster setup with postgres and S3 support.

 ### UPDATES:

-N/A
+See `task_list.md` for more details.

 ### Workarounds: